Panchakarma – What is it ?

 Internal oleation is the ingestion of therapeutic oil or medicated ghee.
-The decision is based on two main factors – condition being treated and the body composition or dosha complexion of an individual.
+The choice between medicated ghee and therapeutic oil will depend on two main factors – condition or illness and the body composition or dosha complexion of the individual.
 Panchakarma, when done as a therapeutic cleanse for a particular illness, will require prescription relevant to the disease while a wellness Panchakarma may need another facilitator for the internal oleation.
 The practitioner’s diagnosis and wisdom are the main factors in this situation.

 Pradhan Karma – The Main Panchakarma phase

 Procedures involved in this phase are Vamana, Virechana, and Nasya.
 Vamana is the process of inducing vomiting.
-Virechana and Vasthi are used for purgation.
+Virechana and Vasthi are main purgation techniques.
 Nasya is the process of cleansing the nasal path.

 Vamana or Emesis: Vamana is a treatment specific or Kapha related disorders such as obesity, asthma, loss of appetite, sinus infection and depression.
 Herbal emetics are used to induce vomiting.
 Vamana removes Kapha related toxins from the system.
 It is natural for the human body to expel toxic metabolites.
 Vamana is the stomach flush.
 Vamana therapy helps the body to do so when required.